OpenTermsArchive/engine/docs/contributing-documents.md

 }
 ```

-> For example, the following selector will select the content between the element targeted by the CSS selector `#privacy-eea`, including it, and the element targeted by the CSS selector `#privacy-row`, excluding it:
+> For example, the following selector will select the content between the element targeted by the CSS selector `#privacy-eea`, including it, and the element targeted by the CSS selector `footer`, excluding it:
 >
 > ```json
 > {
 >   "startBefore": "#privacy-eea",
->   "endBefore": "#privacy-row"
+>   "endBefore": "footer"
 > }
 > ```